What do you usually use to dye your yarns and fibres?

 Yes it certainly is!
 And it's also biodegradable, sustainable and renewable.
 Sheep grown for wool production are usually are shawn every year to have their fleeces removed.
 They then grow another one, which is in turn removed by a shearer the following year.

 For my wool fibres I have chosen to pack most of them in resealable and re-usable snap lock bags which you can re use multiple times for other fibres in your stash and then recycle them with your soft plastics.
 It also makes it easy to see the colours up close when opened and keeps the lovely fibres clean from fingers and dust free with out having to re seal single use cello bags.

 For my smaller packs of silk fibres I use cello bags to keep them clean and intact ready for you to use.

 For my yarn, I individually wrap skeins in tissue paper so they don't get snagged, caught or rub on each other while they are in transit to you.

-My orders are shipped at this stage in standard mailing satchels which are are made from 100% recycled content, and are all also re-recyclable through your soft plastic system.
+My orders are shipped at this stage in standard mailing satchels which are are made from 100% recycled content, and these are also re-recyclable through your soft plastic system.
 I chose these so they will keep you lovely fibres dry and safe while in transit to you.
-They are also much lighter and cost effective to post than cardboard therefore making your postage cost more affordable.
+They are also much lighter and cost effective to post than cardboard therefore making your postage costs more affordable.

 Is my Information Secure?